 Have you ever wondered what effects magic (Psilocybin) mushrooms, or ‘shrooms’ as they are also known, can have on your life?
 Are you curious about how they differ from ordinary mushrooms, and can you tell the difference between a magic mushroom and poisonous one?

-Since here at Avalon, we are knowledgeable and familiar with the use of magic mushrooms and their potential health benefits, we have compiled some useful information to help you make a more informed decision on whether this type of mushroom is right for your specific needs.
+As we are knowledgeable and familiar with the use of magic mushrooms and their potential health benefits, at Avalon, we have compiled some useful information to help you make a more informed decision on whether this type of mushroom is right for your specific needs.

 Below you will find information on the history of magic mushrooms, how they are used, their potential health benefits and side effects, and much more.